agSidharth/encyst_samples/README.md

 ## General Instructions for random and all noises:
 `python main_viz.py new_vae --encyst --rate 0.05 --samples 5 --iter 4500 --seed 62` to generate the random encyst samples
+* use --compress to check for model_compression, only available on black box..
 * --labels to create watermark samples only for a set of lables, for example: 4326 will only mean that watermark sample is created from 4,3,2,6 labels.
 So choose labels from 0-9.
 * --gaussian to use gaussian noise instead of uniform noise
 * --multiple to add noise to the complete latent vector instead of one dim at a time